pierceTee/TrimuiLEDController/README.md

 # TrimUI LED Controller

-A application to configure the LEDs on the TrimUI Brick (smart pro support WIP).
+An application to configure the LEDs on the TrimUI Brick (smart pro support WIP).

 ## Usage Guide